sigalsax/flight-api-angular/README.md

 - [x] Add a front end and add functionality to accept user input to build the Flight query

-- [ ] Add Reactive Forms for data validation and [Moment](https://momentjs.com/) for data formatting
+- [x] Add Reactive Forms for data validation

+- [ ] Front-end design created in Adobe Photoshop of SOAP layout

+  - [ ] Design should include a table of required input format (chart for airport acronyms and airport names).
+Ex: MIA -> Miami

 - [ ] Improve UX by adding CSS to Flight component

+- [ ] Add security measures on input and in code to prevent against malicious code execution

 ## Open bugs to fix:

-- [ ] Multiple query data should be returned, not just first
+- [x] Multiple query data should be returned, not just last

-- [ ] Add mention of required input format (chart for airport acronyms and airport names)
+- [x] Check if Quotes array is empty and if so, render message to View

+- [ ] Fix toggling bug when empty query/query with results, the messages disappear accordingly

 ## Areas to explore

 - [ ] Reactive forms for data validation

-- [ ] Moment for proper Date formatting and look into month time table pop up
+- [ ] Look into Angular Elements for Date Picker

 - [ ] Angular elements for styling